chbndrhnns/vscode-debug-demo/README.md

 ## Getting Started

 You can open this repository in GitHub Codespaces to start exploring the debugging features.
+This requires a free GitHub account.

+If you want to run the project on your local machine:

+- clone it
+- create a virtual environment (`python -m venv .venv`)
+- activate the virtual environment (e.g. `source .venv/bin/activate`)
+- install the dependencies (`pip install -r requirements.txt`)
+- (opt.) run the webserver: `python -m src.app`

 ### Running the Project